What to Expect

-When you arrive at the Veterinary Medical Center, please park in the Hospital for Companion Animals client lot directly in front of the clinic or use the Pay-n- Display machine in the lot across the street on Vernon L. Tharp Street.
+When you arrive at the Veterinary Medical Center (VMC), please park in the Hospital for Companion Animals client lot directly in front of the clinic.
+Our parking attendant will provide you with a parking pass.
+If the lot is full, the parking attendant will assist you finding a place to park across the street from the VMC.

-Please check in with the reception desk as soon as you arrive.When you enter the doors to the Hospital for Companion Animals, the reception area is at the back of the lobby onthe right side.
+Please check in with the reception desk as soon as you arrive.When you enter the doors to the Hospital for Companion Animals, the reception area is at the back of the lobby on the right side.
 Our Client Services Staff members will assist you and provide you with some paperwork to complete.
+You may also download and complete the Registration and Consent forms and bring them with you to your appointment.
+The forms are included in the New Client Information Kit attachment at the beginning of this page.
+A list of Client Rights and Responsibilties is also included in the downloadable pdf.

 Waiting Room Time